Command Injection via Job Options

 How can I monitor for potential exploitation attempts?

-- Job executions with unusual option values containing backticks or command substitution syntax
+- Job executions with unusual option values containing shell control characters (pipes, backticks, command substitution syntax, etc.)

 - Failed job executions that might indicate injection attempts